egrivel/vacationblog/README.md

  - A mySQL database.

- - NPM, to build and package the client-side part of the website.
+ - Node (version 4 or higher), which includes NPM to build and package the client-side part of the website.

 The following are needed to do development work on the website: